-We’re always looking for tips to help us stay energized and help us power through our busy days — and we love sharing our finds with our dedicated readers!
-In 2013, Dr. Oz did a segment on the “Top Three Energy Solutions.”
-One of these solutions stuck out to us in particular: wearing orange/amber-tinted glasses.
-How can glasses help you feel energized?
+We’re always looking for tips to help us stay energized and we love sharing our finds with our dedicated readers!
+In 2013, Dr. Oz did a segment on the “Top Three Energy Solutions” and one solution really stuck out to us–wearing orange or amber-tinted glasses.
+But how can wearing tinted glasses help you feel energized?
+It all starts with being able to fall asleep.
 Here’s what you need to know:

 What is melatonin?